 La Playa de Samil is Vigo's largest beach and is the Lagares River's mouth.
 The Cies Islands provide an exquisite backdrop against the white sand of the beach.
 The 1700m long beach is well connected to the urban public transport network with special privileges for the disabled and elderly.
 It offers leisure facilities such as public swimming pools, garden areas, basketball courts, tennis and paddle courts, and a skating rink and terraces.
 Other services include catering, clubs and cafés.

-The Berbés Quarter came into existence as a small fishing village near the sea, but with time, it has spread more in the mountain's direction.
-At present, it stands like the vestiges of a fishing quarter with narrow-fronted houses and arcades where long ago fish were sold.
-However, many taverns and the Stone market have been restored to their original state - these places can offer tasty seafood to visitors.
+The Berbés Quarter came into existence as a small fishing village near the sea, but it has spread more in the mountain's direction with time.
+At present, it stands like the relics of a fishing quarter with narrow-fronted houses and arcades where long ago they sold fish.
+However, many taverns and the Stone market are restored to their original state - these places offer tasty seafood to visitors.

 Porta do Sol

 The Porta do Sol is a shopping centre cum historical quarter and has many cultural centres, modern museums and art foundations in Vigo.
 The Porta do Sol includes a cast-iron figure on the top of two columns, which resembles an imaginary figure, a hybrid of fish and man looking out to sea.
 Called El Sireno (The Merman), it is one of the modern symbols of Vigo.